Building relationships between Aboriginal communities, explorers and government

 We recently consulted with explorers and native title lawyers to seek their views on the operation of Part 9B.
 We now want to understand how the system is working, on the ground, for Aboriginal communities.
 Over the next six months we will be meeting with native title groups who work in partnership with explorers and miners to hear about the challenges and opportunities they have experienced in negotiating agreements for mineral exploration, and to hear how well they think the system is working and where improvements might be made.
 This will complete the first stage of the Stronger Partners Stronger Futures program.

+We are hoping to meet with representatives of more communities over the coming months.
 This could be a meeting followed by a facilitated workshop (half or full day) or an informal workshop.

 What we would like to learn more about